 Shower & Bathtub Mold Removal

 Even if you give your shower a weekly wipe down, you may not be doing enough to stop the spreading of mold.
 Consider using bleach and some serious elbow grease, and be sure to take your time with scrubbing every inch of tile, grout, stall surface.
-The shower is an obvious place for moisture to exist, and even ignoring one area of your bathtub stall could mean allowing mold to spread.
-Also, be sure to frequently wash or replace your shower curtain liner–an unlikely culprit.
+A shower is an obvious place for moisture to exist, and even ignoring one area of your bathtub stall could mean allowing mold to spread.
+Also, be sure to frequently wash or replace your shower curtain liner – an often overlooked culprit.

 Sink & Toilet Mold Build-Up

 Oftentimes, we may just think about scrubbing the inside of the toilet bowl and keeping our bathroom counter surfaces clean and clear.
 Thanks to the humidity of a bathroom, however, mold spores can hide and grow on the outside of your toilet, as well as build up in your sink.

 Bathroom Walls & Floor Mold Remediation

 Be sure to scrub the nooks and crannies of your bathroom floors, and even send your bathroom floor rugs through the wash every couple weeks.
 The grout and cracks along the base of your toilets, showers, sinks, and more can be sneaky places that need mold remediation.

 Where to Look: Kitchen Mold Removal